The final four chapters now!

 - The tortoise and the turtle are both reptiles, and very similar so get lumped together here.
 They’re cold blooded, lay eggs, are slow and lazy, fond of sleeping and live to be a great age.
 Tortoise not a good pet as they eat what they shouldn’t (I assume she means flowers etc) and disappear easily.
 Only then does she say that turtles rarely leave the sea and have flippers instead of stumpy legs (I have seen an awful lot of people get turtles and tortoises mixed up, this sort of thing doesn’t help!).
 The hawkbill turtle has a shell which when polished and made into ‘tortoiseshell’ brushes and combs, is very beautiful.
 Probably more beautiful left on the animal though!

 - Crocodiles and alligators, another pair of similar animals that people confuse.
 Blyton tells us where we can find them and describes them as slow and clumsy on land… but I think they can get up a reasonable speed, or have I watched too many SyFy movies?
 I don’t think they can keep it up for very long but I’m sure they can run.
 Their anatomies (and differences) are covered – apparently the alligator gets the will eat human beings if it can get them, but the same isn’t said for the crocodile, but both are not pleasant creatures.
 I was interested to read that neither has a tongue, I’m not sure I knew that.
+I have since looked that up and it’s not true!
+The crocodile has a tongue that doesn’t move, and isn’t used for feeding but for protecting the airway, while the alligator has a regular tongue used for moving food in the mouth.

 Interestingly the below anecdote is then included: